Xoltox/xoltox/README.md

 # Hi, I'm Parth

-Welcome to my GitHub profile.
 I’m a **Solution Architect** at **OutSystems**, a tech enthusiast, and a passion for solving complex problems through technology.
 I’ve been coding since I was six years old and have worked across a wide range of domains, including Web Development, Robotics, Bare Metal Programming, IoT, and Data Analytics to architecting enterprise-grade solutions.

 ---